AliciaMMorgan/cross-industry-pm-playbook/README.md

 📇 About Me

 I'm Alicia M. Morgan—a PMP-certified project strategist with a foundation in aerospace and industrial engineering.
 I began my career leading technical execution, lean manufacturing, and capital improvement projects in regulated, high-stakes environments.
-Over time, I transitioned into nonprofit and education sectors, bringing structured thinking into more ambiguous spaces while expanding my focus on innovation, digital transformation, and strategic program design
+Over time, I transitioned into nonprofit and education sectors, bringing structured thinking into more ambiguous spaces while expanding my focus on innovation, digital transformation, and strategic program design.

 📌 **Why This Playbook?**